orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         coordinator of each Member State concerned shall, where appropriate, cooperate with other CSIRTs designated as coordinators within the CSIRTs network.

+What Stewards and Projects will need:
+- Documentation which CSIRT is the main one for each Project.
+This could be in Project's source code files, like SECURITY

+What resources could be created to help fulfilling that requirement:
+- Clarification of rules on deciding on the main CSIRT to use for non-UE based Stewards, [pending guidance](https://cra.orcwg.org/pending-guidance/csirt-identification/)
+- Clarification of rules on deciding on the main CSIRT is there is a language barier between the Project and the CSIRT, [pending guidance](https://cra.orcwg.org/pending-guidance/csirt-identification/)

 #### Market surveillance authorities

 Market surveillance authorities might request information from the Steward on their policies.

 Steward must know who is their market surveillance authority.
-The same rules apply as for the choice of CSIRT.
+The same rules and question apply, as for the choice of CSIRT.

+What Stewards and Projects will need:
+- Documentation of the market surveillance authority of the Project and Steward.
+This could be in Project's source code files, like SECURITY

+What resources could be created to help fulfilling that requirement:
+- Clarification of rules on deciding on the market surveillance authority to use for non-UE based Stewards
+- Clarification of rules on deciding on the market surveillance authority is there is a language barier between the Project and the CSIRT

 ## Restrictions